 Best 18650 Batteries for Sub-Ohm Vaping

-[UPDATE: We’ve published an update to this list, which corrects some errors in this version and offers a definitive list of the best 18650 batteries for vaping for 2016.]
+[UPDATE: We’ve published an update to this list, which corrects some errors in this version and offers a definitive list of the best 18650 batteries for vaping.]

 Batteries are the driving force behind your vape mod, but they’re also a potential source of trouble if you’re demanding too much from them.
 When you’re using standard atomizer or tank, the reasonably high resistances mean that battery limitation aren’t much of a concern at all, but if you start building your own coils, particularly at sub-ohm (< 1 ohm) resistances, the continuous discharge rating of the battery becomes pretty important.